ioccc-src/winner/next/guidelines.md

 Changes to [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) in response to rule abuses, are done in a minimal fashion.
 Often we will deliberately leave behind holes (or introduce new ones) so that future rule abuse can continue.
-A clever author should be able to read them and "drive a truck through the holes" in the [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html).
+A clever author should be able to read and "drive a truck through the holes" in the [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html).